KomodoPlatform/NotaryNodes/season4/candidates/gcharang/README.md

 - a bridge between the newly launched Community Portal and our Discord server https://pipedream.com/@gcharang?tab=workflows
 - a website to display notary testnet's stats:  https://gcharang.github.io/notary-testnet-stats-2020/ (Source repo: https://github.com/gcharang/notary-testnet-stats-2020)
 - the script used to collect and save the notary testnet stats: https://github.com/gcharang/notary-stats
-- A cross-platform GUI prototype for all use cases that need the Komodo daemon running in the background: https://github.com/gcharang/komodo-electron-gui-prototype (In early stages of dev)
+- a cross-platform GUI prototype for all use cases that need the Komodo daemon running in the background: https://github.com/gcharang/komodo-electron-gui-prototype (In early stages of dev)

 I am also a KMDLabs Notary Node operator and participated in Documenting most of the Komodo tech like Smart Chain creation(various launch parameters), Antara modules, nSPV, dexp2p etc.,